sourceduty/Local_Offline_AI/README.md

 #

-> "*Alex: "*My Dell G15 laptop can run the Nous-Hermes-2-Mistral-7B-DPO model, but with GPU limitations.
+> Alex: "*My Dell G15 laptop can run the Nous-Hermes-2-Mistral-7B-DPO model, but with GPU limitations.
 Since the GTX 1650 doesn't work with CUDA, the model runs on the CPU.*"

 > "*For better performance, GPT-4o recommends upgrading to a computer with a higher-end GPU (e.g., 8GB or 12GB VRAM) and a more powerful processor to run AI models frequently or handle heavy workloads.*"